serg06/mc2/README.md

 - Infinite world generation, world is split into 16x256x16 chunks, chunks are split into 16x16x16 mini-chunks.
 One mini-chunk is rendered per draw call.

 - Culling: Mini-chunks are culled out when they're surrounded by blocks on all sides.
+They're also not drawn when outside the frustum (frustum culling.)

-- Movement: Smooth player movement (flying).
+- Movement: Smooth player movement (only flying atm.)

-- Collisions: By using the fact that all voxels are cubes, I've made the collision-checking be smooth and efficient.
+- Collisions: Custom super fast collision algorithm which utilizes the fact that voxels are all cubes.
+(Will need changing if non-cube blocks are added.)

 - Block textures: Some blocks now have textures.